-- 1. Behavior plan with school-related community service - 2.
-Behavior plan with student/parent - 3.
-Change of class assignment - 4.
-In-School Suspension - 5.
-Placement in an in-school alternative program in combination with Levels 1 and 2 consequences - 6.
-Placement in in-school alternative program - 7.
-Referral for restorative justice processes with completed contract with affiliated parties - 8.
-Referral to behavior intervention personnel - 9.
-Referral to PBIS team for Tier 2/3 Intervention - 10.
-Restitution - 11.
+- 3. Behavior plan with school-related community service - a.
+Behavior plan with student/parent - b.
+Change of class assignment - c.
+In-School Suspension - d.
+Placement in an in-school alternative program in combination with Levels 1 and 2 consequences - e.
+Placement in in-school alternative program - f.
+Referral for restorative justice processes with completed contract with affiliated parties - g.
+Referral to behavior intervention personnel - h.
+Referral to PBIS team for Tier 2/3 Intervention - i.
+Restitution - j.
 Waverly In-School Probation Program

-Level 4: Out-Of-School Suspension (up to 5 days ; up to 10 days, after consultation with the superintendent or designee) Pursuant to state law, a teacher, an administrator, or the Board of Education, as appropriate, will consider the following 7 factors before suspending a student form a class, subject, activity, or before suspending a student from school:

-- The student's age;

-- The student's disciplinary history;

-- Whether the student has a disability;

-- The seriousness of the behavior;

-- Whether the behavior posed a safety risk;

-- Whether restorative practices are a better option; and

-- Whether lesser interventions would address the behavior
+Level 4: Out-Of-School Suspension (up to 5 days; up to 10 days, after consultation with the superintendent or designee)

+- 4. Pursuant to state law, a teacher, an administrator, or the Board of Education, as appropriate, will consider the following 7 factors before suspending a student form a class, subject, activity, or before suspending a student from school: - a.
+The student's age; - b.
+The student's disciplinary history; - c.
+Whether the student has a disability; - d.
+The seriousness of the behavior; - e.
+Whether the behavior posed a safety risk; - f.
+Whether restorative practices are a better option; and - g.
+Whether lesser interventions would address the behavior